TahaAlamiIdrissi/StartupPOC_backend/README.md

 A web application for time management

-The project is divided into back-end and front-end part
+The project is divided into back-end part and front-end part

 [StartupPOC_backend](https://github.com/TahaAlamiIdrissi/StartupPOC_backend) : the back-end of the project using